AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/manage-predictive-lead-and-account-scoring.md

 ![plas-select-a-goal](../assets/../b2b-ai-ml-services/assets/plas-define-goal.png)

 The **[!UICONTROL Goal specifics]** dialogue opens.
-Select the dropdown arrow and then select goal field name from the dropdown window that appears..
+Select the dropdown arrow and then select goal field name from the dropdown window that appears.

 ![plas-select-a-goal-field-name](../assets/../b2b-ai-ml-services/assets/plas-goal-specifics-field-name.png)

 The **[!UICONTROL Goal conditions]** selection appears.
-Select the dropdown arrow and then select condition from the dropdown window that appears..
+Select the dropdown arrow and then select condition from the dropdown window that appears.

 ![plas-goal-specifics-condition](../assets/../b2b-ai-ml-services/assets/plas-goal-specidics-condition.png)